ShieldEdu/G4/G4-Project1.md

 #### Q2 How do you envision this tool evolving or impacting English teaching methods in the future?
 Speculate on the future implications of this tool, including a detailed vision of how it might develop or be integrated into innovative teaching strategies.

+In the future, we believe that due to the development of AI, learners will conduct individualized and personalized learning in an individualized way.

+In particular, in the field of English writing, since AI Chatbots have emerged that write with perfect grammar and perfect logic, there will be little meaning in grading the writing results.
+Therefore, when evaluating English writing, you should evaluate the English writing process, not the product.

+Since AI will become a tool that must coexist in all educational processes, I believe that rather than blindly excluding it from the educational field, we should change the evaluation method and conduct a lot of research on how AI can be utilized in the educational context.

 #### Q3 Can this tool be used to facilitate collaboration among students or between students and teachers?
 How?
 Explore the tool’s collaborative features, providing detailed instructions or a step-by-step guide on how these can be used for group projects or discussions.